Prospective Student FAQs

 - Is housing guaranteed for all four years, and what are the residence halls like?

-- What is the weather like in Poughkeepsie?
+- What is the gay/lesbian population on campus?

 What are your application deadlines, and when will I find out Vassar’s decision?